ICP 5 Suitability of persons

 5.2.1

 Competence is demonstrated generally through the level of an individual’s professional or formal qualifications and knowledge, skills and pertinent experience within the insurance and financial industries or other businesses.
 Competence also includes having the appropriate level of commitment to perform the role.
-Refer to ICP 7 (Corporate Governance) with regard to competence and commitment and to ICP 8 (Risk Management and Internal Controls) with regard to control functions.
+Refer to ICP 7 (Corporate Governance) with regard to competence and commitment and to ICP 8 (Risk management and internal controls) with regard to control functions.

 5.2.2